 Remember, children can and do access the internet without using a traditional computer – smart-phones, games consoles and an increasing range of other devices allow children to get online.
 This exploration is not necessarily harmful but if unsupervised and unmonitored can result in them encountering inappropriate material or unknown people which can upset or confuse them.

-As a school we recommend that Key Stage 1 and 2 children , there should always be responsible adult monitoring what children are accessing when online.
+As a school we recommend that for all of our children, there should always be responsible adult monitoring what children are accessing when online.

 The poster below may be a good starting point for a conversation about online safety, as it lists 5 top tips to help stay SMART when online.